 The largest general period of judgment is described as occurring after the millennium ends.

 When those who were never called or converted died, they did not go to heaven or hell, but simply remained unconscious (Ecclesiastes 9:5 - 6, 10) until the millennium of Christ’s rule on earth ends.
 For the "unwashed masses" in this second resurrection (Revelation 20:5, 12-13), they will receive a period of some years to repent and accept Jesus as Savior (Isaiah 65:17, 20).

-For the countless BILLIONS of humans (past, present and future) who live a physical life without a full chance at understanding the gospel, who never are "enlightened" and "taste the good Word of God" (Hebrews 6:4 - 5), their day of reckoning is yet future.
+For the countless billions of humans (past, present and future) who live a physical life without a full chance at understanding the gospel, who never are "enlightened" and "taste the good Word of God" (Hebrews 6:4 - 5), their day of judgment and reckoning is yet future.
 It will begin when they are resurrected and come before God's Great White Throne (Revelation 20:5, 11 - 13).